datalust/seq-examples/cluster/seq-cluster-docker-compose/README.md

 * a diagnostic Seq instance that receives telemetry from the cluster node
 * a number of other containers for running various `seqcli` and `curl` commands

-Nginx is configured (default.conf) as a round robin reverse proxy listening on `5666`, which is the only port exposed from the docker network.
+Nginx is configured (default.conf) as a round robin reverse proxy listening on `5666`.

+The diagnostic instance is exposed on `5777`.